simonneutert/simonneutert.github.io/src/_posts/2022/2022-07-23-cache-requests-with-roda.md

 end
 ```

 In the implementation, a user's gps polylines only change after importing new data.
-Then, a new leaderboard is being calculated, which touches a user's `updated_at` attribute when finished, resulting in a changed SHA1 hash value.
+Then, a new leaderboard is being calculated, which touches a user's `updated_at` attribute when finished, resulting in a changed SHA1 Hashing.

 ```ruby
 def cache_etag(user)